 ENC stands for "Electronic Navigational Chart".
-An ENC is a vector chart, issued by or on behalf of a Governmental body (see "official chart" above) that complies with the IHO ENC Product Specification that is part of the electronic chart data transfer standard known as S-57.
+An ENC is a vector chart, issued by or on behalf of a Governmental body (see "official chart" above) that complies with the relevant IHO standards.
 Any other vector chart data is unofficial and therefore does not meet the SOLAS chart carriage requirements